Zoobumafu/Playlist-Saber/README.md

 # Playlist-Saber
-This is a playlist editor for BeatSaber.
+This is a fully featured playlist editor for BeatSaber, meant to replace the out of order BeatList.

 ## Features